Amazon Advertising Bible: ins and outs from a PPC evangelist

 This vote is positive when they decide to purchase, it is negative when they leave without purchasing.

-If they decide to leave without buying, it’s clear they don’t want your product.
+If they decide to leave without even adding the product to their cart, they probably don’t want your product.

 If you keep retargeting people that have already expressed a negative vote toward your listing, it’s a waste of money.